mypreview/woo-additional-terms/readme.txt

 Add another I Agree with the terms and conditions checkbox to the WooCommerce checkout page.

 == Description ==
-This plugin will be most helpful for e-Commerce stores in EU as many countries in the union require the cancellation policy be displayed as a separate checkbox and agree by customer before placing the order.
+This plugin will be most helpful for e-Commerce stores in Europe as many countries in the union require the cancellation or GDPR (General Data Protection Regulation) policy to be displayed as a separate checkbox and agree by the customer before placing the order.

-You can optionally link an article or page that contains your additional terms and conditions.
-For example you may want to include a cancellation policy and ask customers to agree to it before placing the order.
+You can optionally link a page that contains your additional terms and conditions.
+For example, you may want to include a cancellation policy and ask customers to agree to it before placing the order.

-If the checkbox is not checked and the customer attempts to place order, an alert box will be shown that prevents them from moving forward.
+If the checkbox is not checked and the customer attempts to place an order, an alert box will be shown that prevents them from moving forward.

-Plugin setup is minimal and requires no knowledge of HTML or CSS.
+The plugin setup is minimal and requires no knowledge of HTML or CSS.
 It could not be simpler.

 **Translators & Non-English Speakers**